langroid/langroid-ui/README.md

 # Langroid Chat UI

-A modern web-based chat interface for Langroid agents, featuring real-time streaming responses and WebSocket communication.
+A proof-of-concept implementation demonstrating WebSocket-based UI integration with Langroid agents using native callbacks and streaming capabilities.

 ## Overview

-This project provides a production-ready web UI for interacting with Langroid agents through a browser.
-It demonstrates how to properly integrate Langroid's callback system with modern web technologies to create a ChatGPT-like experience.
+This project serves as a reference implementation for integrating Langroid's agent framework with modern web frontends.
+It showcases how to leverage Langroid's callback system to build real-time, streaming chat interfaces without requiring modifications to Langroid's core architecture.
+The implementation provides a foundation for developers looking to create web-based applications powered by Langroid agents.

 ## Features